 "Individually, we are one drop.
 Together, we are an ocean." – Ryunosuke Satoro

 Many organizations work for ideals similar to ours.
-Learn more about them, follow their social media platforms, and participate in their events (some which we list on LD25's Events calendar).
+They often delve more deeply into topics that we care about.
+Click the organization names to learn more about them, follow their social media platforms, and participate in their events (some which we list on LD25's Events calendar).
 Together, we can make the real the difference we seek.

 Indivisible - A grassroots movement of thousands of local Indivisible groups with a mission to elect progressive leaders and rebuild our democracy.
 It formed to defeat the Trump agenda and continues on as we face new challenges and opportunities.
 Find your nearest local group in the directory.
 Mesa residents may want to follow Indivisible EV (East Valley).